stormpath/stormpath-sdk-java/OktaGettingStarted.md

 Run an Example Application
 --------------------------

-Since you are reading this page on Github, I'm going to assume you know how to clone this repo, and switch to the `okta` branch, once you have done that, build the current SNAPSHOT with Apache Maven.
+Since you are reading this page on Github, I'm going to assume you know how to clone this repo, and switch to the `okta` branch.
+Once you have done that, build the current SNAPSHOT with Apache Maven.

 ``` bash
 $ mvn clean install